 6. Dlib

 The Dlib face recognition model names itself “the world’s simplest facial recognition API for python”.
-The machine learning model is used to recognize and manipulate faces from Python or from the command line.
+The machine learning model is used to recognize and manipulate faces from Python or the command line.
 While the dlib library is originally written in C++, it has easy-to-use Python bindings.

 Interestingly, the Dlib model was not designed by a research group.
 It is introduced by Davis E. King, the main developer of the Dlib image processing library.

-Dlib’s face recognition tool maps an image of a human face to a 128-dimensional vector space, where images of the identical person are near to each other, and the images of different people are far apart.
+Dlib’s face recognition tool maps an image of a human face to a 128-dimensional vector space, where images of identical people are near to each other, and the images of different people are far apart.
 Therefore, dlib performs face recognition by mapping faces to the 128d space and then checking if their Euclidean distance is small enough.

 With a distance threshold of 0.6, the dlib model achieved an accuracy of 99.38% on the standard LFW face recognition benchmark, which places it among the best algorithms for face recognition.